 Ryūgaeshi Falls (竜返しの滝)

-Ryūgaeshi Falls, also known as Suzuga Falls (珠数ケ滝), is the hidden spot 2.5km downstream of Karuizawa Shiraito Falls.
+Ryugaeshi Falls, also known as Suzuga Falls (珠数ケ滝), is a hidden spot located 2.5 kilometres downstream of Karuizawa Shiraito Falls.
 It is another waterfall loved by those who have visited it.
-In addition, it is one of the few waterfalls that are only partially frozen!
+Additionally, it is one of the few waterfalls that remain partially frozen during winter!

 For more information, refer to our Guide to Karuizawa Shiraito Falls & Ryūgaeshi Falls!

-Similar to the Kyu-Karuizawa and Shin-Karuizawa areas closer to Karuizawa Station, the Naka-Karuizawa area also has many attractions and cafes that can make the area more exciting.
-If you are an architecture buff, this is also the part of Karuizawa Town you must visit.
+Similar to the Kyu Karuizawa and Shin-Karuizawa areas, which are closer to Karuizawa Station, the Naka-Karuizawa area also boasts many attractions and cafes that can make the area more exciting.
+If you are an architecture buff, this is also a must-visit part of Karuizawa Town.

 So refer to our article on Naka-Karuizawa to plan your visit!